-USS LEYTE GULF is one of the 27 TICONDEROGA class cruisers and got its name from that place in the Pacific where two battles between the American fleet and Japanese fleet were fought.
+USS LEYTE GULF is one of the 27 TICONDEROGA - class guided missile cruisers and is named after the location in the Pacific Ocean where two battles between the American fleet and Japanese fleet were fought during World War II.

 |General Characteristics:||Awarded: June 20, 1983|

 |Propulsion system: four General Electric LM 2500 gas turbine engines|

 |Blades on each Propeller: five|